 - We can focus on our treatment

-For more information on this initiative, including regional training dates, intensive site applications, and Trauma-Informed Care reference material, please contact firstname.lastname@example.org.
+*For more information on this initiative, including free regional training dates for RTCs, intensive support site applications, and Trauma-Informed Care reference material, please contact firstname.lastname@example.org.

 National Technical Assistance Center for State Mental Health Planning & Human Services Research Institute.
 (2009).
 SAMHSA initiative to reduce and eliminate the use of restraint and seclusion.
 Coordinating Center: Alternatives to Restraint and Seclusion (ARS) State Infrastructure Grant (SIG) Program.
 First round of ARS SIG grantees.
 Evaluation report.
 Cambridge, MA: Author.